Slashgear/webpack-workshop/docs/workshops/intermediate/reduce-bundle-size.md

 ## Analysing bundle size and content

-First thing first, let's try to focus on what is in our bundle and you it is too fat.
+First thing, let's try to focus on what is in our bundle and you will see it is too fat.

 We will use [Webpack Bundle Analyser](https://github.com/webpack-contrib/webpack-bundle-analyzer)